DCAN-Labs/cdni-brain/docs/pipelines.md

 ```

- _NOTE: IT IS NOT RECOMMENDED TO RUN BIBSNET OUTSIDE OF THE CONTAINER._
+ _NOTE: IT IS NOT RECOMMENDED TO RUN BIBSnet OUTSIDE OF THE CONTAINER._

 For troubleshooting information, see [the Testing BIBSnet page.](bibsnet-testing.md)